merenlab/merenlab.org/data/undatipelagibacter-pangenome-graph/index.md

   (so the envelope signal is NOT a by-product of evolutionary rate).
 ```

-and the following figure:
+and create the following figure that summarize the results here:

 {% include IMAGE path="images/skp_operon_coselection.png" width="70" caption="Selection and co-divergence across the Skp locus and genome-wide.
-Operon-internal analyses (a–d) use the per-gene codon alignments of all locus genes with amino-acid substitutions mapped onto each branch of the genome tree by Fitch parsimony, and the genome-wide analyses (e–f) apply the same test to all single-copy core genes.
+Operon-internal analyses (a-d) use the per-gene codon alignments of all locus genes with amino-acid substitutions mapped onto each branch of the genome tree by Fitch parsimony, and the genome-wide analyses (e-f) apply the same test to all single-copy core genes.
 Throughout, 'co-divergence with Skp' indicates the partial Spearman correlation between the per-branch substitutions of a given gene and Skp, while controlling for genome-wide branch length.
-In a–d the operon is shaded and Skp is marked. (a) Mean pairwise dN/dS (Nei–Gojobori) at each locus gene. (b) Each gene's rate-controlled co-divergence with Skp. (c) Pairwise co-divergence among all locus genes. (d) dN/dS versus co-divergence with Skp, one point per gene. (e) Genome-wide partial co-divergence with Skp for envelope-biogenesis genes (COG category M; n = 66) versus all other single-copy core genes (n = 858), with Skp's outer-membrane clients LptD and BamA overlaid. (f) Each envelope gene's percentile rank for co-divergence with Skp among the non-envelope genes closest to it in substitution count. p-values: a–d Mann–Whitney; e Mann–Whitney and hypergeometric; f Wilcoxon.
+In a-d the operon is shaded and Skp is marked. (a) Mean pairwise dN/dS (Nei-Gojobori) at each locus gene. (b) Each gene's rate-controlled co-divergence with Skp. (c) Pairwise co-divergence among all locus genes. (d) dN/dS versus co-divergence with Skp, one point per gene. (e) Genome-wide partial co-divergence with Skp for envelope-biogenesis genes (COG category M; n = 66) versus all other single-copy core genes (n = 858), with Skp's outer-membrane clients LptD and BamA overlaid. (f) Each envelope gene's percentile rank for co-divergence with Skp among the non-envelope genes closest to it in substitution count.
 (Supplementary Figure 9 in the manuscript)." %}

 ## Closing notes